Credible Solar l 5 MINUTE READ

 House Democrats tried to include a solar tax credit extension into the COVID-19 stimulus package, but it never made it to the final bill.
 We are not sure if Joe Biden will extend the tax credit if he were to take office.
 This tax credit was included in American Reinvestment Act of 2009 to allow Americans to invest in their homes without coming out of pocket.
 Since the stimulus, millions of Americans have added solar to their homes.

 The truth is that the 2020 election between Trump and Biden will not have much impact on a solar industry that's already growing at an exponential rate.
-Solar Energy only provided about 2 percent of the Untied States' electricity in 2019.
+Solar Energy only provided about 2 percent of the United States' electricity in 2019.
 It is set to be one of the largest generators of electricity around the world in 2050.
-See the figure below from DNV GL's energy transition outlook.

 Listed below are the names and ticker symbols of some American based companies trading publicly on the stock market.